Looking for the easiest path to a college degree? Here are the easiest college majors for getting your bachelor’s degree.

 2. Criminal Justice Degree

-Criminal justice has long been considered one of the easiest courses in college.
-However, that depends on the area you choose to specialize in and the school you decide to attend.
+However, that will depend on the area you choose to specialize in and the school you decide to attend.

 It is general knowledge that not all police work requires you to have a degree.
-However, having a degree is crucial if you want to advance your future career.
+However, having a degree is crucial if you want to advance your career.

-The main reason students find criminal justice majors easy is that the course does not require too much reading and writing.
+The main reason students find criminal justice majors easy is that the reading and writing requirements are more manageable when compared to other majors.

 3. Education